tahaelbayad/SuperheroesGroup/readme.md

 ```bash
 ../FlameGraph/flamegraph.pl out.perf-folded > perf.svg
 ```
+Example 1:

-We provided two flamegraph examples, a first one we run Llama on all 64 cores and a second one where we run it concurrently on a single core:
+A first example, where we run llama on all 64 cores:
 ![](img/15M_par.svg)

+Example 2:
+A second one where instead we run llama on a single core:
 ![](img/15M_nopar.svg)